International Affairs Program

 possibilities for working on issues that are relevant to international affairs, in-person and on-site.

-The GPIA International Field Program provides a platform for emerging practitioners and researchers to gain experience while following a rigorous course of study.
-The IFP combines extensive pre-departure preparation with in-country seminars, professional internships, project work and opportunities for independent research with faculty supervision.
+The SGPIA International Field Program (IFP) provides a platform for emerging practitioners and researchers to gain experience while following a rigorous course of study.
+The IFP combines extensive pre-departure preparation with in-country seminars, professional internships, project work, and opportunities for independent research with faculty supervision.
 Students may work with community-based organizations, NGOs, international organizations, and national or local governments.
 Projects may focus on urban and community development, postconflict state building, human rights advocacy, citizen journalism, long-term monitoring and evaluation, or other themes.
 Since its inception in 2002, the IFP has sent more than 1,000 students to 29 countries, from Argentina and Uganda to Lebanon and China.

-During a Practicum in International Affairs (PIA) — one of the final project options at GPIA — a team of students works for a client organization conducting research, program or project design, or monitoring and evaluation; building communication platforms; or engaging in a number of other activities.
-Clients have included UN agencies, major INGOs such as Transparency International, community-based organizations in the United States and abroad, social enterprises and more.
+During a Practicum in International Affairs (PIA) — one of the final project options at SGPIA — a team of students works for a client organization conducting research, program or project design, or monitoring and evaluation; building communication platforms; or engaging in a number of other activities.
+Clients have included UN agencies, major INGOs such as Transparency International, community-based organizations in the United States and abroad, social enterprises, and more.
 Through the PIA, students develop the analytical and applied skills necessary for well-rounded professionals who are prepared to address challenging social problems, whether they work in the public, private, or nonprofit sector.

 The United Nations Summer Study (UNSS) program puts graduate and undergraduate students on the ground in the United Nations and in New York City.
-Unlike other UN study programs, UNSS takes you beyond a narrow focus on security and diplomacy to investigate development, human rights, humanitarian action, peace building, and environmental issues.
-UNSS course work prepares you to understand and engage with contemporary issues, policies, and debates in international affairs.
+Unlike other UN study programs, UNSS takes you beyond a narrow focus on security and diplomacy to investigate development, human rights, humanitarian action, peacebuilding, and environmental issues.
+UNSS coursework prepares you to understand and engage with contemporary issues, policies, and debates in international affairs.
 UNSS internships and practicums, not found in any other UN summer program, enable you to gain hands-on experience in the UN system.
 Practicum placements include United Nations agencies, nongovernmental organizations, civil society groups, and research institutes that work with the UN.

 Tuition and Fees